Bernardo-MG/dreadball-model-api/src/site/markdown/factions.md

 ![Sponsor class diagram](./images/sponsor_class_diagram.png)

-The DBX faction.
-It is meant to be customized by the user, which will select the affinities it has.
+The DBX faction, [Sponsor][sponsor], is meant to be customized by the user, which will select the affinities it has.

 Additionally, sponsors are tied to a player and keep track of changes which happen from game to game, like gaining ranks and money.

+[sponsor]: ./apidocs/com/wandrell/tabletop/dreadball/model/faction/Sponsor.html
+[team_type]: ./apidocs/com/wandrell/tabletop/dreadball/model/faction/TeamType.html